jaegertracing/documentation/content/docs/next-release/opentelemetry.md

       processors: [attributes]
 ```

-* Enables Jaeger receiver with collector endpoints - gRPC, TChannel, HTTP.
-The Jaeger receiver is enabled by default.
+* Enables Jaeger receiver (by default) with collector endpoints - gRPC, TChannel, HTTP.
-* Enables Elasticsearch backend with URL http://elasticsearch:9200, 3 primary shards (default is 5) and 2 replica shards (default 1)
+* Enables Elasticsearch backend with URL http://elasticsearch:9200, 3 primary shards (default is 5) and 2 replica shards (default 1).
+The CLI flag `--es.server.urls=http://localhost:9200` is superseded by the value from the configuration file.
 * Enables attribute processor (disabled by default).
 Note that new components have to be explicitly added to the pipeline.
-* Enables health check extension.
+* Enables health check extension (by default).

 The following command can be used to list all supported flags: